 Inside, the walls are lined with cement-bonded wood chip boards, a material that is common in low-budget housing but often covered with other materials.
 Here, the texture of the wood chips is left visible intentionally because the designers felt that it calls the compacted twigs of a bird’s nest to mind.

 The open space inside, lacking any interior walls, enables residents to divide the home as they see fit, adapting it to their own needs.
-One large floor-to-ceiling glass wall enhances the residents’ connection to the natural environment.
+One large floor-to-ceiling glass wall of this low budget nest house enhances the residents’ connection to the natural environment.

 “My initial instinct was to build a structure that captured the feeling of the surrounding natural environment,” says the architect.
 “Architecture being an artificial construct made this a challenge.
 Rather than simply imitating forms found in nature I tried to create an abstract representation that still imparts a feeling of nature.”